peterszabo79/peters-garage/README.md

 # Features

-<li>Featured at the top of the page, the navigation shows the garage name in the left corner: Peter’s Garage that links to the Home of the page.</li>
+<li>Featured at the top of the page, the navigation shows the garage name in the left corner, “Peter’s Garage” which links to the homepage.</li>
-<li>The other navigation links are to the right: Home, Gallery, Contact which links to a different page on the site.</li>
+<li>The other navigation links are to the right: Home, Gallery, and Contact, each linking to a different page on the site.</li>
-<li>The navigation tells the user the name of the garage and website and makes the different sections easy to find as shown underlined in the active section.</li>
+<li>The navigation tells the user the name of the garage and website and makes the different sections easy to find.
+The active page is always shown underlined.</li>

 <br>